-CU Denver’s Master of Arts in Research and Evaluation Methods provides an opportunity for those who are interested in improving the quality of education in schools and community organizations through high-quality research and evaluation, data-driven decisions and the dissemination of evidence-based research.
+CU Denver’s online Master of Arts in Research and Evaluation Methods provides an opportunity for those who are interested in improving the quality of education in schools and community organizations through high-quality research and evaluation, data-driven decisions and the dissemination of evidence-based research.
 Many of our alumni go on to become researchers, evaluators, consultants and school leaders in Colorado and throughout the world.

 As a student in this program, you’ll be encouraged to examine real-world challenges impacting education and society today.
 You’ll learn how to address real-life issues through research and evaluation studies, from defining problems to conducting the study itself.
 In addition to basic coursework, you’ll develop your skills using software and learn by using real-life data in practicums and internships.